 Our Favourite Places to Visit in Berkshire

 Berkshire’s royal connections continue today: Kate Middleton grew up in pretty Pangbourne, and we all know the Queen’s second home is Windsor Castle (well, they do call it ‘Royal Berkshire’ after all).
-So with Big L’s Queen Elizabeth II’s stamp of approval and all its natural beauty, you’re in for a pretty good time in Berkshire.
-And with standards that high, you might as well go ahead and book into a Plum Guide home in Berkshire, one of our collection of new curated destinations that reflect a newfound desire to seek out somewhere a little more rural and low-key.
-Read on for Plum Guide’s insider tips on where to book, and places to visit in Berkshire.
+So with Queen Elizabeth II’s stamp of approval and all its natural beauty, you’re in for a pretty good time in Berkshire.
+And with standards that high, you might as well go ahead and book into one of our exclusive homes.
+Here at Plum Guide, we offer only the bvery best accommodation, with every property passing a 150-step vetting process before being accepted into our collection, so a stay with us is a stay of guaranteed quality.
+Read on for our insider tips on where to book, and places to visit in Berkshire.
 We are experts at this sort of thing, after all.

 We’re not sure what DH Lawrence was thinking when he gave this charming village on the Thames the nickname ‘Pongbourne’ in 1919.
 Pangbourne’s notable residents have included The Wind in the Willows writer Kenneth Grahame and one Kate Middleton, now Duchess of Cambridge (and if it’s good enough for Kate…).
 All in all, Pangbourne is a pretty good day out.
 Think river walks (it’s on the National Thames Pathway), chocolate-boxy buildings, quaint English pubs and a village fete with a limbo competition, if you time it right.